cu-swe4s-fall-2019/parallel-arrays-profiling-and-benchmarking-wehs7661/README.md

 As a result, it took 18.940 seconds for the program to complete the task, in which the function `linear_search` accounts for 14.527 seconds (76.846%).
 Therefore, to enhance the performance of the main program, starting with improving the searching method would be the most reasonable choice, which is the motivation of the development of another seaerching method: `binary_search`.
 Replacing the searching method with the function `binary_search` and performing profiling again, from the results documented in `plot_gtex.binary_search.txt`, we can see that the time required to generate the boxplots was significantly reduced to 1.623 seconds, in which the searching of the data accounts for a very small amount of time.
 This is how we can identify the part of the code which has biggest room for improvments and improve it accordingly using the concept of profiling.

 ### Benchmarking
-To test the resources used by the program, we also performed benchinmarking, using either the GNU `time` program or the Python module `time`.
+To test the resources used by the program, we also replaced linear search method with binary search method and performed benchinmarking, using either the GNU `time` program or the Python module `time` to compare.

 #### GNU `time` program
 - Parallel arrays with linear searching method (`linear_search`)